etherisc/depeg-backend-processor/README.md

 - `REDIS_URL`: the URL of the Redis instance used
 - `CHAIN_RPC_URL`: the URL of the Ethereum node used
+- `CHAIN_MINUMUM_REQUIRED_CONFIRMATIONS`: the minimum number of confirmations required for a transaction to be considered confirmed and purged from redis
 - `NODE_ENV`: the environment of the application

 - `DEPEG_PRODUCT_ADDRESS`: the address of the Depeg product